SDB:Printing via TCP/IP network

 In case of problems

-Connect the printer directly to the first parallel port or via USB and configure the printer as local printer for testing purposed to exclude problems regarding the network.
+Connect the printer device directly via USB and configure the printer as local printer for testing purposed to exclude problems regarding the network.

 Network printer or printserver box does not work reliably